some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Protection Option shall carry an Alive-Counter and a CRC, which can be used to protect the whole message including the SOME/IP header.
+The Protection option shall carry an Alive-Counter, ID, and a CRC, which can be used to protect the whole message including the SOME/IP header.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_579